 The Right Honourable John Key MP

-Rt Hon John Key – New Zealand Prime Minister
+Rt Hon John Key – Former Prime Minister, New Zealand

-Prime Minister John Key was elected as IDU Chairman during the Party Leaders Meeting in Seoul, Korea on 21 November.
-He has been the Prime Minister of New Zealand since November 2008 and Leader of the New Zealand National Party since November 2006.
+Former Prime Minister John Key was elected as IDU Chairman during the Party Leaders Meeting in Seoul, Korea on 21 November 2014.
+He has been the Prime Minister of New Zealand since November 2008 until 2017 and ist Leader of the New Zealand National Party since November 2006.

 He was born in Auckland, New Zealand but moved to Christchurch, New Zealand when he was a child.
 He was educated at Burnside High School in Christchurch and then gained a Bachelor of Commerce from the University of Canterbury.